 We are told daily by nearly all privacy experts and government officials that we must to choose between meaningful personal privacy and enable lawfully authorized cyber-investigations.
 But both are essential to democracy and freedom.
 What if it was not a choice of “either or”, a zero-sum game, but instead primarily a “both or neither” challenge, yet to be proven unfeasible?

-Constitutionally-meanigful?!
-"While perfect assurance is impossible, we will say that a given end-2-end IT service and its related lifecycle has constitutionally-meaningful levels of trustworthiness when its levels of confidentiality, authenticity, integrity and non-repudiation are sufficiently high to make its use, in ordinary user scenarios, rationally compatible to the full and effective Internet-connected exercise of their core civil rights, except for voting in governmental elections.
-In more concrete terms, it is end-2-end ICT service and lifecycle that warrants extremely well-placed confidence that an attacker aiming at continuous or pervasive compromisation would incur costs and risks that exceed the following: (1) for the comprimisation of the entire lifecycle, the tens of millions of euros, significant discoverability and unlikely liability, that are typically sustained by well-financed and advanced public and private actors, for high-value supply chains, through legal and illegal subversions of all kinds, including economic pressures; or (2) for the comprimisation of a single user, the tens of thousands of euros, and a significant discoverability, such as those associated with enacting such level of abuse through on-site, proximity-based user surveillance, or non-scalable remote endpoint techniques, such as NSA TAO”.
+Constitutionally-meaningful?!
+"While perfect assurance is impossible, we will say that a given end-to-end IT service and its related lifecycle has constitutionally-meaningful levels of trustworthiness when its levels of confidentiality, authenticity, integrity and non-repudiation are sufficiently high to make its use, in ordinary user scenarios, rationally compatible to the full and effective Internet-connected exercise of their core civil rights, except for voting in governmental elections.
+In more concrete terms, it is the end-to-end ICT service and lifecycle that warrants extremely well-placed confidence that an attacker aiming at continuous or pervasive compromisation would incur costs and risks that exceed the following: (1) for the compromisation of the entire lifecycle, tens of millions of euros, significant discoverability and unlikely liability, that are typically sustained by well-financed and advanced public and private actors, for high-value supply chains, through legal and illegal subversions of all kinds, including economic pressures; or (2) for the compromisation of a single user, tens of thousands of euros, and a significant discoverability, such as those associated with enacting similar levels of abuse through on-site, proximity-based user surveillance, or non-scalable remote endpoint techniques, such as NSA TAO”.

 State of Security of commercial and high-assurance IT systems

-Nowadays, IT security and privacy are a complete debacle from all points of view, from the ordinary citizen to the prime minister, from baby monitor to critical infrastructure, to connected cars and drones.
+Nowadays, IT security and privacy are a complete debacle from all points of view, from the ordinary citizen to the prime minister, from baby monitors to critical infrastructure, to connected cars and drones.

 A lack of sufficiently extreme and comprehensive standards for critical computing, and the decisive covert action of states to preserve pre-Internet lawful access capabilities, have made so that, while unbreakable encryption is everywhere, nearly everything is broken; and while state-mandated or state-sanctioned backdoors are nearly everywhere1, the most skilled or well-financed criminals communicate unchecked.

-All or nearly all endpoints, both ordinary commercial systems and high-trustworthiness IT systems, are broken beyond point of encryption, and scalably exploitable by powerful nations and a relatively large number of other mid- or high-level threat actors.
+Nearly all endpoints, both ordinary commercial systems and high-trustworthiness IT systems, are broken beyond point of encryption, and exploitable at scale by powerful nations and a relatively large number of other mid- and high-level threat actors.